ianozsvald/EuroPython2011_HighPerformanceComputing/docs/index.rst

 PyPy is a new Just In Time compiler for the Python programming language.
 It runs on Windows, Mac and Linux and as of the middle of 2011 it runs Python 2.7.
 Generally you code will just run in PyPy and often it'll run faster (I've seen reports of 2-10* speed-ups).
 Sometimes small amounts of work are required to correct code that runs in CPython but shows errors in PyPy.
 Generally this is because the programmer has (probably unwittingly!) used shortcuts that work in CPython that aren't actually correct in the Python specification.

 Our example runs without modification in PyPy.
 I've used both PyPy 1.5 and the latest HEAD from the nightly builds (taken on June 20th for my Mac).
-The latest nightly build is a bit faster than PyPy 1.5.
+The latest nightly build is a bit faster than PyPy 1.5, I've used the timings from the nightly build here.

 If you *aren't* using a C library like ``numpy`` then you should try PyPy - it might just make your code run several times faster.
 At EuroPython 2011 I saw a Sobel Edge Detection demo than runs in pure Python - with PyPy it runs 450* faster than CPython!
 The PyPy team are committed to making PyPy faster and more stable, since it supports Python 2.7 (which is the end of the Python 2.x line) you can expect it to keep getting faster for a while yet.

 If you use a C extension like ``numpy`` then expect problems - some C libraries are integrated, many aren't, some like ``numpy`` will probably require a re-write (which will be a multi-month undertaking).
 During 2011 at least it looks as though ``numpy`` integration will not happen.
+Note that you can do ``import numpy`` in ``pypy`` and you'll get a minimal array interface that behaves in a numpy-like fashion but for now it has very few functions and only supports ``double`` arithmetic.

 By running ``pypy pure_python.py 1000 1000`` on my MacBook it takes 5.9 seconds, running ``pypy pure_python_2.py 1000 1000`` it takes 4.9 seconds.
-Note that there's no graphical output - ``PIL`` is supported in PyPy but ``numpy`` isn't and I've used ``numpy`` to generate the list-to-RGB-array conversion.
+Note that there's no graphical output - ``PIL`` is supported in PyPy but ``numpy`` isn't and I've used ``numpy`` to generate the list-to-RGB-array conversion (**update** see the last section of this document for a fix that removes ``numpy`` and allows ``PIL`` to work with PyPy!).

-**IAN_TODO compare shedskin2.py on PyPy, does expanding the math there make PyPy faster?**
+As an additional test (not shown in the graphs) I ran ``pypy shedskin2.py 1000 1000`` which runs the expanded math version of the ``shedskin`` variant below (this replaces ``complex`` numbers with ``floats`` and expands ``abs`` to avoid the square root).
+The ``shedskin2.py`` result takes 3.2 seconds (which is still much slower than the 0.4s version compiled using ``shedskin``).

 Psyco
 =====

-Psyco is a Just In Time compiler for 32 bit Python, it used to be really popular but it is less supported on Python 2.7 and doesn't run on 64 bit systems.
+Psyco is a Just In Time compiler for 32 bit Python, it used to be really popular but it is less supported on Python 2.7 and doesn't (and won't) run on 64 bit systems.
 The author now works exclusively on PyPy.

-Right now I don't have a benchmark but I could have one - **IAN_TODO run pure_python/pure_python_2/shedskin2 on Ubuntu with Python 2.6 32 bit (or maybe macbook's py2.6 will work with psyco?)**
+**IAN_TODO consider running pure_python/pure_python_2/shedskin2 on Ubuntu 32 bit with Python 2.6 32 bit**

 Cython
 ======